Having a portable outdoor radio with you on your outdoor adventures can be beneficial to your enjoyment and your safety.

 It can keep you up to date with relevant news and weather conditions in the local area as well as provide you with some company, music, and entertainment too.

-There are different types of radio out there for you to choose from, so to help you decide, we have put together this list of the best weatherproof portable radios.
+There are different types of radios out there for you to choose from, so to help you decide, we have put together this list of the best weatherproof portable radios.

 Best Weatherproof Portable Radio: Top Picks